 After the completion of two years in residence, candidates for the PhD degree in history of science ordinarily are eligible for appointments as teaching fellows in the history of science to serve as tutors in the undergraduate program of history and science.
 A candidate may also lead discussion sections in departmental courses and courses given under the Committee on the Core Program.
 Doctoral candidates making satisfactory progress are eligible to apply for completion-year funding from the Graduate School.
 Applicants are encouraged to apply for non-Harvard fellowships, such as those offered by the National Science Foundation, the Jacob Javits Fellowship Program, and the Mellon Foundation.

 Students in the master’s program must show the capacity to finance themselves without University help.

 Master of Arts (AM)

 This program is suitable for postbaccalaureate students in other disciplines and professions who wish advanced training in the history of science.
 It also is appropriate for students who are advanced degree candidates in foreign universities.

 Academic Residence — The minimum residence requirement is one year of full-time study (eight half-courses or equivalent).
-Of the four full courses required, the student must include the half-course Salon (History of Science 310hf), two half-courses at the 200 level in the history of science, one half-course at the 200/2000 level outside the department, and two additional half-courses in the history of science.
+Of the four full courses required, the student must include the half-course Salon (History of Science 310hf)), two half-courses offered "Primarily for Graduate Students" (not including "Graduate Courses of Reading and Research"), one half-course offered "Primarily for Graduate Students" (not including "Graduate Courses of Reading and Research") outside the department, and two additional half-courses in the history of science.
 The remaining two half-courses may be chosen from offerings in science, history, the history of science, or other related fields.
 An average of B must be maintained throughout the year.